dmbarbour/wikilon/docs/ApplicationModel.md

 ## Expressive Spreadsheets

-It would not be difficult to view part of a dictionary as a spreadsheet.
+It would not be difficult to view and project parts of a dictionary as spreadsheets.
 For example:

         :foo_a_2 "world"
         :foo_a_3 "hello"
         :foo_b_2 foo_a_3 foo_a_2 concat

-This essentially becomes a view and display problem.
-That is, when we choose to view `foo` as a spreadsheet, we must automatically evaluate and render the appropriate definitions in the correct cells.
-Conversely, when we edit a cell, the modified definition should be written into our dictionary.
-What cells we can render is limited only by editable views, so could include hypermedia.

-## Hypermedia Applications

-Awelon words provide a flexible link structure, and projectional editors can provide a flexible rendering and interaction model.
-Intriguingly, *Awelon code evaluates to Awelon code*, preserving link structure and meaning.
-Hence, we can view this as *hypermedia evaluates to hypermedia*.
-We could model texts that evaluate to canvases and tables, and vice versa.
+We could choose to view `foo` as a spreadsheet, with automatic layout of columns `a b c ..` and rows `1 2 3 ..`.
+We could generalize to named columns and rows, so long as the resulting display is dense enough.
+Due to Awelon's evaluation by rewriting, it's possible for any cell to contain a subprogram that we can edit and evaluate in place, render (using other editable views), and reference as a function.
+Edited cells would simply be written into the dictionary.

 ## Publish Subscribe